 - Weak immune system—Use with caution.
 May make these conditions worse.

 - Infection—May decrease your body's ability to fight an infection.

 - Liver disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 Medicines used to treat cancer are very strong and can have many unwanted effects.
 Before receiving cabazitaxel, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

-A doctor or other trained health professional will give you cabazitaxel in a hospital or cancer treatment center. cabazitaxel is given through a needle placed in one of your veins.
+You will receive cabazitaxel in a hospital or cancer treatment center.
+A nurse or other trained health professional will give you cabazitaxel. cabazitaxel is given through a needle placed in one of your veins.

-cabazitaxel is usually given every three weeks and taken together with oral prednisone.
-Your doctor will tell you how much medicine to take and how often.
+cabazitaxel is usually given together with oral prednisone.
+Your doctor will tell you how much prednisone to take and how often.